ClassiCube/ClassiCube-Plugins/README.md

 Plugins for ClassiCube.

-The bin folder has the dlls you can put in plugins folder.
+To use them, put the dlls in plugins folder.

+Use /client gpuinfo to check if you need 32 or 64 bit dlls.